6 Super Spots to See Wildflowers near Bishop

 Plant species range from the large cottonwood trees to groves of quaking aspen to the round sagebrush and elegant paintbrush down to a small white flower on a thin green stem commonly called “rays”.

-From the turn off at US Highway 395, just 32 miles north of Bishop, the road is but 2 miles to the campground and 1 mile more to the pack station.
-At an elevation 7,500 feet the short trip alongside this creek will deliver beautiful views of Crowley Lake to the east and impressive ridges and peaks to the west.
+From the turnoff on US Highway 395, just 32 miles north of Bishop, it’s only 2 miles to the campground.
+The pack station sits another mile beyond.
+At 7,500 feet, the short drive follows a creek and offers beautiful views—Crowley Lake to the east, rugged ridges and peaks to the west.

 Plan Your Wildflower Excursion